 1. Existing Conditions: The existing water, sewer, electric and natural gas lines in the vicinity of the Project Site will be described.
 This section will provide information on the conditional assessment and rationale for replacement of the bridge over Sparta Brook.
 2. Potential Impacts: Potential impacts resulting from the changes to the existing electric infrastructure will be identified.
 An assessment on the Proposed Project's infrastructure usage compared to other potential uses and whether the grid infrastructure would require any upgrades to receive the energy generated from the solar panels will be included.
 Resolution of the existing sewer easement will result in sewer being cut, capped, and demapped.

 Potential impacts to water and natural gas service will also be discussed.
-3. Mitigation: Mitigation measures required to avoid or minimize any potential significant adverse impacts on these utilities will be described.
-Additionally, any unavoidable adverse impacts will be identified.
+If required by the utility, Consolidated Edison, the Applicant shall perform a Coordinated Electrical